runyoncr/GEA_GPT_Materials/README.md

 # GEA_GPT_Materials
 Materials for the GEA GPT presentations.
-Will be frequently updated until July 2024 (maybe longer).
+Will be frequently updated until November 2024 (maybe longer).

-Link to GPT wrapper for workshop activities: [GEA GPT](https://runyoncr.shinyapps.io/GEAGPT/)
+Link to ChatGPT for trying examples: [ChatGPT](https://chatgpt.com/)